-Focusing on techniques to improve your Hospice CAHPS survey response rate is important to ensuring that your survey data is accurate so you can compare your results with other providers in your area and target efforts on continuous improvement.
+Focusing on techniques to improve your Hospice CAHPS survey response rate is important for accurate survey data that enables you to compare your results with other providers in your area and target efforts on continuous improvement.

 HEALTHCAREfirst has one of the largest Hospice CAHPS databases in the nation, from which we analyze and report statistics about who is most likely to respond.
-Here is data from our most recent analysis:
+Here is data from a recent analysis:

 Hospice CAHPS Survey Response Rate Data

 (Based on HEALTHCAREfirst Hospice CAHPS program data)